Stafford: Shoemaking

+Engineering

-A locomotive firm, WG Bagnall, was set up in 1875 to manufacture steam engines for the London, Midland & Scottish Railway and the Great Western Railway.
-Between 1875 and 1962, the Castle Engine Works in Castle Town produced 1,660 locomotives, including steam, diesel and electric.
-It was taken over in 1962 by English Electric, which also bought the Stafford-based engine manufacturer WH Dorman & Company.
+A locomotive firm, W. G. Bagnall, was set up in 1875 to manufacture steam engines for the London, Midland and Scottish Railway and the Great Western Railway.
+Between 1875 and 1962, the Castle Engine Works in Castle Town produced 1,869 locomotives, including steam, diesel and electric.
+It was taken over in 1961 by English Electric, which also bought the Stafford-based engine manufacturer W.H.
+Dorman & Co.
 This had merged with Bagnall's by then.

-Since 1903, a major industrial activity has been heavy electrical engineering, particularly power station transformers.
-The works have been successively owned by Siemens, English Electric, GEC and GEC Alsthom.
+Since 1901, a major industrial activity has been heavy electrical engineering, particularly power station transformers.
+The works have been successively owned by Siemens Brothers, English Electric, GEC and GEC Alsthom.
 Alstom T&D was sold in 2004 to Areva.
 At the end of 2009, Areva T&D was split between former owners Alstom and Schneider Electric.
 At the end of 2015, the works were acquired by General Electric consolidating Stafford as the Centre of Excellence for HVDC, AC Substations and Converter Transformers.
 Each transformer weighs several hundred tons and a road train is used for transport.
 In the 1968 Hixon rail crash, one such road train was struck by an express train on a level crossing.

+British Reinforced Concrete Engineering (BRC) moved from Manchester and opened a large factory in Stafford in 1926.
+In the late 1970s, BRC employed around 750 people in Stafford, however the business declined, and the factory closed in 1990.

 Perkins Engines has a factory for diesel engines in Littleworth.
-Adhesives manufacturer Bostik has a large factory in the town.
 Stafford is also a dormitory town for commuting to Stoke-on-Trent and Birmingham.

+Universal Grinding Wheel Ltd was founded in the town in 1913.
+Its Doxey Road site was enlarged over the years to cover 44 acre.
+By the 1970s the company had become Europe's largest manufacturer of grinding wheels.
+The company was taken over a number of times, eventually becoming part of French multi-national Saint-Gobain.
+The business relocated to new premises on an industrial park in the north of the town and the Doxey Road factory was demolished in 2019.

+Other manufacturing

+Adhesives manufacturer Bostik, which took over Evode Ltd has a factory on Common Road.